goauthentik/authentik/website/docs/enterprise/manage-enterprise.md

 ### About the license expiry date

-The **Enterprise -> Licenses** page shows your currrent licenses' **Cumulative license expiry**.
+The **Enterprise -> Licenses** page shows your current licenses' **Cumulative license expiry**.
 Expiry date calculation works by verifying the individual expiry date for all valid licenses and then picking the lowest expiry date.
 After the date of the earliest expiring license, all calculations will be updated without that license, by selecting the next earliest date.

 ### License violation notifications

 The following events occur when a license expeires and is not renewed within two weeks.

--   After 2 weeks of the expiry date admininistrators see a warning banner on the Admin interface
+-   After 2 weeks of the expiry date administrators see a warning banner on the Admin interface

 -   After another 2 weeks, users get a warning banner